networknt/light-doc/content/service/messaging/kafka/installation.md

 sudo mkdir -p /opt/kafka
 ```

-Extract the kafka_*.tar.gz file to the 'kafka' directory and change the owner of directory to the 'kafka' user and group.
+Extract the kafka_*.tar.gz file to the `kafka` directory and change the owner of the directory to the `kafka` user and group.

 ```